 WHILDEN’S POND 1 © 2002Big Cypress Gallery

-Photographic Story We have named our backyard pond Whilden’s Pond in honor of the man who owned the property before us, Leon Whilden.
-He was a hermit that lived in Big Cypress and turned the property into an orchid nursery as well as other exotic plants.
-His story is interesting and Niki is working on writing it in our Journal.
-We’ll let you know when that happens.
-During the winter we get so many birds flying in to our pond that it’s like have the Discovery Channel right outside the swamp cottage window!
-Watching all of the birds made me long to photograph them, however doing it with a large format camera is nearly impossible because of the slow shutter speeds.
-Generally, animals don’t wait around to have their photo taken!
-So, I resolved my dilemma by using Niki’s 6×7 Pentex camera with a 1200mm lens.
+We named our backyard pond Whilden’s Pond in honor of the man who owned the property before us, Leon Whilden.
+He was a hermit who lived in Big Cypress and turned the property into an orchid and exotic plant nursery.
+During the winter, so many birds spend time in our pond that it’s like having the Discovery Channel right outside the swamp cottage window!
+Watching all of the birds made me long to photograph them; however, capturing them with a large format camera is nearly impossible because of the slow shutter speeds.
+Generally, animals don’t wait around to have their photo taken.
+I resolved my dilemma by using Niki’s 6×7 Pentax camera with a 1200mm lens.
 I was working downstairs when I looked outside and saw a beautiful egret standing majestically on a log in our pond.
 I ran upstairs to where I had Niki’s camera all set up and waiting, then very slowly opened the window so I wouldn’t scare the bird, and took the photograph.
-So, I tell folks that my bird photography is done in the comfort of my own air-conditioned home…I just opened the window and take the photograph!
-Analog – Archival Silver Gelatin Photograph Clyde’s silver gelatin black and white images are created using an 8” x 10”, 11” x 14”, or 12” x 20” view camera.
-Clyde prints his images in his own darkroom on fiber-base paper in a limited edition.
-The photographs are selenium toned, then mounted and matted to current archival standards.
-His images come in sizes from 8” x 10” inches to 5’x 8’ feet.
-His love of art and nature is seen in the exceptional detail and more subtle textures of his photography.
-Each photograph is individually hand printed in the darkroom and will vary based on factors such as artist preference, chemistry and temperature.
-The image displayed on the website is a digital scan of the original negative and should be considered a representation of the printed version of the art.
+So, I tell folks that my bird photography is done in the comfort of my own air-conditioned home…I just open the window and take the photograph!
+This photograph is hand-printed in Clyde’s darkroom on fiber-based paper, selenium toned, then mounted and matted to current archival standards.
+The photograph is a limited edition and signed by Clyde.
+Disclaimer – Cropping, contrast, and image density may vary.
+To learn more about the darkroom printing process, click here.